The Kiln, The Alembic, and The Clockwork

 Organisers: Fabrizio Bigotti and Fabiola Zurlini

 The summer school is open to students and scholars at all stages of their career.
-Sources and papers will be pre-circulated in order for attendees to engage fruitfully in conversation with speakers in a roundtable at the end of the day.
+Sources and papers are pre-circulated in order for attendees to engage fruitfully in conversation with speakers in a roundtable at the end of the day.
 Small presentations (no longer than 5-7 min each) are also welcome.

 |Keynote Speakers:||Vivian Nutton – First Moscow State Medical University